JGCRI/ambrosia/paper/paper.md

 `ambrosia` is part of an ecosystem of tools within the Global Change Intersectoral Modeling System (GCIMS) that help users computationally explore science and policy questions related to different dimensions of human-Earth systems [@pnnl_2020].
 The parameters calculated from `ambrosia` are utilized directly in GCAM [@calvin2019gcam] to represent forecasts of food demand. `ambrosia` ensures that the parameters that are used within GCAM are scientifically and empirically sound and also ensures reproducibility of the parameters for validation to comply with the commitment of GCIMS to FAIR guiding principles for scientific data management [@wilkinson2016fair].
 The code is structured to ensure that the parameters can be updated and tested effectively with changes in underlying data.

-Thus, the model not only enables easy use and future development, but also enables easy modularization of the code within other systems.
+Thus, the tool not only enables easy use and future development, but also enables easy modularization of the code within other systems.
 The sections below contain a detailed discussion of the different functions and customization options available within the tool.

 # Summary of the Edmonds et al. framework
 The @edmonds2017global model represents a food demand model for staples and non-staple commodities at different levels of prices and incomes.
 Demand for staples is described as increasing when income is lower, eventually peaks at under 1000$ per person per capita,  and then begins to decline as higher income ranges are approached.
 Demand for non-staples increases with income over all income ranges; however, total (staple + non-staple) demand saturates at high income level.